TharunPro/TharunPro/README.md

 ## About me

 <!-- TO DO: add a picture about me-->
 Hi, I'm Tharun.
-I am a 15 year old student from Karlsruhe Germany who is currently studying and learning HTML, CSS, JS to make small projects like games and more on a website!
+I am a 15 year old student from Germany who is currently studying and learning Python to make cool programs and other projects!
 <details>
 <summary>My top Python libraries</summary>